 1. Cerebral Palsy

 Cerebral palsy is the most common developmental disorder in children.
 Cerebral palsy is most often caused by a baby suffering from a brain injury.
-Injury to a baby’s brain can be something out of the control of the medical professionals involved, but it may also be caused by negligence.
+Injury to a baby’s brain can be something out of the control of the medical professionals involved, but these injuries may also be caused by negligence.
 There are a variety of different types of cerebral palsy, but many of them have similar symptoms.
-Most often, this affects a person’s balance and control of their muscles.
+Most often, this affects a child’s or adult’s balance and control of their muscles.
 Cerebral palsy may also lead to additional health conditions.
-Treatments are available, but there is no cure for any form of cerebral palsy.
+Treatments are available, but currently there is no cure for any form of cerebral palsy.

 2. Facial Paralysis

-Facial paralysis causes a baby to have no control over their facial movements.
-This is caused when there is too much on a baby’s face during the time of their delivery.
-It occurs most frequently when vacuums and forceps are used to deliver a baby.
-If a baby has facial paralysis, they may not be able to move one side of their face, including their eyelid.
+Facial paralysis causes a baby to lose control over part or all of their facial movements.
+This is caused when there is too much pressure on a baby’s face during the time of their delivery.
+This injury occurs most frequently when vacuums and forceps are used to deliver a baby.
+If a baby has facial paralysis, they may not be able to move one side of their face, often including their eyelid.
 Facial paralysis may resolve itself in a few months, but it can sometimes be more long term depending on the severity and type of paralysis.

-A baby’s bones are more at risk of being broken than an adult, making bone fractures a common birth injury.
+A baby’s bones are more fragile and at greater risk of being broken than an adult’s bones, making bone fractures a common birth injury.
 Collar bone fractures are among the types of fractures that occur most often.
-Treatment for fractures in babies is typically to bandage the area to prevent it from moving.
-Fractures heal on their own over time, but it’s important to find the cause of the injury and to rule out medical negligence.
+Treatment for fractures in babies typically involves bandaging and securing the area to prevent it from moving too much.
+Fractures usually heal on their own over time, but it’s important to find the cause of the injury and to rule out medical negligence.

 4. Brachial Plexus Palsy

-Baby’s lose the ability to move their arm and hand on one side of their body when they suffer from brachial plexus palsy, a birth injury caused when the brachial plexus nerve is damaged.
+Babies lose the ability to move their arm and hand on one side of their body when they suffer from brachial plexus palsy, a birth injury caused when the brachial plexus nerve is damaged.
 Brachial plexus palsy occurs in difficult pregnancies when a baby’s shoulder gets stuck behind the mother’s pubic bone during birth.
-Depending on the severity of the nerve damage, brachial plexus palsy may go away on its own, but in some cases, children may never regain movement of their arm, hand, and shoulder.
+Depending on the severity of the nerve damage, brachial plexus palsy may go away on its own, but in some cases children may never regain movement of their arm, hand, and shoulder.